quailjs/quail/docs/tests/frameTitlesNotPlaceholder.rst

 .. php:class:: frameTitlesNotPlaceholder

-<p>Frame "title" attributes should not be simple placeholder text like "frame
+Frame "title" attributes should not be simple placeholder text like "frame